MhmoudAlim/Currency/README.md

 ### Features

 - User can convert currencies form different bases to any currency.
 - User can swap between FROM - TO currencies and accordingly converted data changed.
 - User can view list of his conversion history for the last 3 days (day by day).
+- User can view a chart of conversions historical data in the last 3 days (day by day).
-- User can see a list of rates of 10 most popular currencies form his selected base.
+- User can view a list of rates of 10 most popular currencies form his selected base.
 - User can make any conversion offline mode with the last cached rates fetched from Rest Api.

 --------